 After an arrest for domestic violence in Washington State, a No Contact Order will normally be issued as a condition of release.
 A violation of the order is an additional criminal charge.
 In Seattle, Bellevue and other parts of Western Washington, orders preventing contact are extremely common, even if there are no accusations of assault.

-Although the orders are meant to protect the alleged victim, they can cause a significant hardship for the accused and the accuser.
-These orders are issued without regard for whether you share housing or children with the alleged victim and can prevent you from entering your own home.
+Although domestic violence orders are meant to protect the alleged victim, they can cause a significant hardship for the victim and the accused.
+These orders are issued without regard for whether you share housing or children with the protected person and can prevent you from entering your own home.

 Duration & Removal of No Contact Order

-By default, orders preventing contact are in place until the case is resolved and can be continued by the court after the case resolves.
-These orders can sometimes be dismissed or modified during hearings initiated by your attorney.
+Once issued, orders preventing contact are in place until the case is resolved and can be continued by the court after the case resolves.
+These DV orders can sometimes be lifted or modified during hearings initiated by your attorney.

 The alleged victim does not control whether or not the No Contact Order remains in place.
 However, it is important that they support the lifting of the order.
 A good lawyer can present a compelling case for why the order should be removed.

 Violations of No Contact Orders

 It is extremely easy to violate an order preventing contact.
 Each communication that violates the order can result in an additional criminal charge.
 For example, three text messages can result in three separate gross misdemeanor charges, even if the communication was initiated by the alleged victim.